gaseri/website/docs/en/tutorials/gromacs/4-methane-fe/index.md

 ![Methods](dF_state.png)

-I can see that one of the methods (DEXP) gets a different results for calculations between states 5 and 6 as well as between 6 and 7.
+I can see that one of the methods (DEXP) gets different results for calculations between states 5 and 6 as well as between 6 and 7.
 I'm not too concerned about this, since the other methods line up well and DEXP is not one of the "better" methods.